iankohdes/examining-one-anime-episodes-subtitles/README.md

 - _Jinmeiyō_ kanji (list of characters for use in personal names)

 The kana syllabaries also contain variations of the characters.
 These have diacratics or are part of digraphs.
 The _jōyō_ and _jinmeiyō_ kanji lists are compiled by the Japanese Ministry of Education.

+There is an **additional list of kanji characters** that is defined by its absence.
+The _hyōgai_ kanji refers to characters that are found in neither the _jōyō_ nor _jinmeiyō_ kanji lists.
+This set of kanji characters, if considered in its entirety, contains over 40,000 characters.
+A reasonable assumption one might make is that, the higher the percentage _hyōgai_ characters in the subtitles (and thus the overall dialogue), the more ‘adult’ an anime series is.